Shi-Hongkun/Test-Task-Tiles/DESIGN_NOTES.md

 ## CRITICAL REQUIREMENT
 ⚠️ **ALL DOCUMENTATION AND CODE COMMENTS MUST BE IN ENGLISH**
-- This is a mandatory requirement from the project specification
+- This is a mandatory requirement from the project specification.
-- These rules must be strictly followed throughout the project
+- These rules must be strictly followed throughout the project.
-- All README files, code comments, documentation must be in English
+- All README files, code comments, documentation must be in English.
+- All Key decisions should be recorded in this file.
+- If key decisions section is too redundant, make it concise

 ## Key Decision Log